 Node.js

-- The installer automatically includes
+- The installer bundles

 npm, Node’s package manager.